kth-ros-pkg/kmr_dream_portfolio/README.md

 # kmr_dream_portfolio
 This repository contains the KMR iiwa specific components of the Manipulation DREAM-Bed developed for the European RobDREAM project.

-For more information, check the [Manipulation Dreambed](https://github.com/kth-ros-pkg/manipulation_dreambed) and [Dreambed Jumpstart](https://github.com/kth-ros-pkg/manipulation_dreambed_jumpstart/wiki) repositories
+For more information, check the [Manipulation Dreambed](https://github.com/kth-ros-pkg/manipulation_dreambed) repository and the Dreambed Jumpstart [wiki](https://github.com/kth-ros-pkg/manipulation_dreambed_jumpstart/wiki)